Thick And Creamy Instant Pot Greek Yogurt

 Three bowls and one small jar of instant pot Greek yogurt are topped with chopped fruit, granola, and honey.Pin

-This style of yogurt typically contains more protein than regular yogurt (great for keeping you full!), and contains good amounts of calcium, zinc, potassium, magnesium, vitamin A, and B vitamins.
+This style of yogurt typically contains more protein than regular yogurt, which is great for keeping you full, and contains good amounts of calcium, zinc, potassium, magnesium, phosphorous, vitamin A, and B vitamins.
 It’s rich in probiotic bacteria too, which is known to support and improve gut health.

-It’s worth noting that deficiencies in zinc, vitamin B6, and folate (B9) are linked to impaired immune response.
+It’s worth noting that several vitamin and mineral deficiencies are linked to an impaired immune response.
 As such, including more foods that contain them in the diet is also a big positive.

 There is lots to love about having your own homemade yogurt.
-For one, it’s fresher and often more flavorsome than store-bought varieties.
-Best of all though, it can be made cheaply, only requires two very simple ingredients and it produces two things you can use in the kitchen.
-Yogurt, and whey once the yogurt is strained.
-Whey is worth saving rather than discarding because it can be used as a starter culture for many other fermentation projects.
+Instant pot yogurt recipes can be made cheaply and easily too, given then only require two very simple ingredients – whole milk and a little of your existing Greek yogurt.
+Once made your yogurt also produces whey.
+This is something worth saving, because it can be used as a starter culture for many other fermentation projects.

-A jug of milk and a small bowl of yogurt are sitting on a white table top.Pin
+A jug of milk and a small bowl of yogurt are sitting on a white tabletop.
+The two ingredients to make Instant Pot Greek Yogurt.Pin

 • Whole milk – any you like is fine, but I go for one that is rich in protein and has a slightly higher fat content.
 This combination results in a very luscious yogurt.